The Secret History: Basis

 Hampden College is based upon Bennington College, where Tartt was a student between 1982 and 1986.
-Between 2019 and 2021, journalist Lili Anolik interviewed old Bennington classmates of Tartt's and found that several characters are based quite vividly upon real people: the character of Julian upon Bennington Classics professor Claude Fredericks, Henry upon Todd O'Neal, Bunny upon Matt Jacobsen, and Judy Poovy upon Michelle Matland.
+Between 2019 and 2021, journalist Lili Anolik interviewed old Bennington classmates of Tartt's and found that several characters are based quite vividly upon real people: the character of Julian upon Bennington Classics professor Claude Fredericks, Henry upon Todd O'Neal, Bunny upon Matt Jacobsen, and Judy Poovey upon Michelle Matland.
 According to O'Neal, the novel is "a work of thinly veiled reality—a roman à clef."
 According to O'Neal, "Claude considered it a betrayal—not a personal betrayal so much as a betrayal of his teachings.
 He wouldn't talk to Donna for years."

 At Bennington during the 1980s, there were students playing at the aesthetic of Granada Television's 1981 TV adaptation of Evelyn Waugh's Brideshead Revisited, which the book also draws upon.
 Francis is inspired by both classmate Mark Shaw and Brideshead Revisited character Sebastian Flyte.

 Censorship

-In August 2025, the Lukashenko regime added the book to the "list of printed publications containing information messages and materials, the distribution of which could harm the national interests of Belarus".
+In August 2025, the Lukashenko regime of Belarus added the book alongside others to the "list of printed publications containing information messages and materials, the distribution of which could harm the national interests of Belarus" without any specific rationale for targeting the novel.